 In July 2013, Seaboard acquired a 50% non-controlling interest in a flour milling business located in Gambia.
-As of June 29, 2013, Seaboard had advanced this entity \$4.6 million with an additional \$2.2 million paid in July 2013 and an estimated \$1.5 million anticipated to be paid during the remainder of 2013, for a total investment in and advances to this affiliate of \$8.3 million.
+As of September 28, 2013, Seaboard had invested \$7.3 million with an additional estimated \$1.0 million anticipated to be invested during the remainder of 2013, for a total investment in and advances to this affiliate of \$8.3 million.
 This investment will be accounted for using the equity method.